psywombats/divergence/game/readme.txt

 SO FAR:
 There are three levels and some enemies to kill, some abilities to use, and some junk to pick off the floor.
-Recent additions: upper chip, items, ability UI.
+Recent additions: cutscenes, game over.